 Regular and punctual attendance of all scheduled classes and laboratories is required.
 Absences exceeding 15% subject a student to dismissal from a course.
 Three incidences of tardiness constitute an absence.
 There are no excused absences except for exemptions below.
 Students who provide documentation to support missing a class session may be granted the opportunity to make up assignments, laboratory activities, quizzes, or exams.
 This consideration is at the discretion of the course instructor.
-The documentation does not eliminate the absence.
-Interns are limited to 20 hours unexcused absences from Clinic II, III, IV combined.
+Documentation is required to be turned in within 48 hours of the student returning to campus and does not eliminate the absence unless an exemption (as defined on page two of this policy) applies.
+Interns are allowed a total of up to 15% hours of absences for each Clinic I, II, III, and IV independently.